-On May 20, 2010, the Corporation's wholly owned subsidiary Minerçao Riacho dos Machados Limitada ("MRDM") entered into a gold purchase and sale agreement (the "Agreement") with Macquarie Bank Limited ("Macquarie Bank") for its Riacho dos Machados gold project (the "Project") in Brazil.
+On May 20, 2010, the Corporation's wholly owned subsidiary MRDM entered into a gold purchase and sale agreement (the "Agreement") with Macquarie Bank Limited ("Macquarie Bank") for its RDM Project in Brazil.

-Under the terms of the Agreement, Macquarie Bank made upfront cash payments (the "Upfront Payments") totalling \$30 million in return for which it acquired the right to purchase 12.5% of the gold produced from the Project at a price of \$400 per ounce of payable gold delivered ("Delivered Gold Ounce").
+Under the terms of the Agreement, as amended from time to time, Macquarie Bank made upfront cash payments (the "Upfront Payments") totalling \$30 million in return for which it acquired the right to purchase 12.5% of the gold produced from the Project at a price of \$400 per ounce of payable gold delivered ("Delivered Gold Ounce").
 Based on the life of mine model (as determined from the Preliminary Economic Assessment ("PEA") previously released on August 12, 2009), the effective total proceeds per ounce to Carpathian per Delivered Gold Ounce will be approximately \$730.
 Macquarie Bank also has the right to extend its participation to purchase 12.5% of the additional gold produced from any underground operation within the mining concession and five contiguous exploration licenses, as well as any open pit and/or underground operation on the balance of the property outside of the existing mining concession and five contiguous exploration licenses referred to above (the "Expanded Production"), by contributing 12.5% of the capital required to develop the Expanded Production and paying \$450 per Delivered Gold Ounce.

 The transactions covered by the Agreement have been recorded as a sale of a partial mineral property interest and the Upfront Payments have been accounted for as a recovery of exploration and development costs.
 Accordingly, no immediate gain or loss has been recognized on the transaction.
-The final \$15 million remaining under the Agreement were drawn on October 29, 2012.
 These funds were used for the on-going construction activities in Brazil.
 As at December 31, 2012, the full \$30 million in Upfront Payments had been received (\$15 million - at December 31, 2011).